oapicf/openapi-iplocation/clients/java/generated/docs/DefaultApi.md

     defaultClient.setBasePath("https://api.iplocation.net");

     DefaultApi apiInstance = new DefaultApi(defaultClient);
-    Object ip = null; // Object | An IPv4 or IPv6 address that you would like to lookup.
+    String ip = "ip_example"; // String | An IPv4 or IPv6 address that you would like to lookup.
-    Object format = null; // Object | Output format, the following formats are supported: plain xml json jsonp php csv serialized
+    String format = "format_example"; // String | Output format, the following formats are supported: plain xml json jsonp php csv serialized
-    Object delimiter = null; // Object | Delimiter between proxies.
+    String delimiter = "delimiter_example"; // String | Delimiter between proxies.
 Can be used only with format plain.
 The following types are supported: 1 for \"\\n\", 2 for \"<br>\". try {
       Get200Response result = apiInstance.rootGet(ip, format, delimiter);
       System.out.println(result);